Monuments of Sutjeska

 Ljubin Grob Monument:

 On June 12th of 1943, the column of evacuating Partisan units, along with Tito and the Partisan Supreme Command (and wounded soldiers), were making their way north out of the Zelengora Mountains through Dobri Do valley during the final stages of the Battle of Sutjeska.
 However, as the column was moving through the valley, segments of the German 118th Jäger Division began to descend on their location.
 To protect the evacuating column, Partisan soldiers of the 3rd Battalion of the 4th Montenegrin Brigade, as well as the 1st Battalion of the 2nd Proletarian Brigade, moved in to set up a defensive barrier at the Ljubin Grob mountain pass at the top of Dobri Do to prevent the German unit's advancement.
 What resulted was a two day bloody conflict between the two sides.
 The fighting here was so brutal that it often was reduced to hand-to-hand combat.
-Ultimately, this these two unit's holding the valley was successful in aiding in the escape of the Supreme Command and the majority of Partisan forces, but hundreds of fighters died in the process.
+Ultimately, these two units holding the valley were successful in aiding in the escape of the Supreme Command and the majority of the Partisan forces, but hundreds of fighters died in the process.

 Photo 1: A 1980s Yugoslav-era tourist map for Sutjeska National Park

-The Sutjeska National park monuments which will be explored in the following sections are the sites at Ljubin Grob, Donje Bare, Krekovi, Ozren Mountain, Dragoš Sedlo and Borovno.
-In addition to the two central monuments down in the Valley of Heroes (Dolina Heroja), which are the Sutjeska monument and the Spomen-Dom, these six sites reviewed here are the primary monument attractions which were promoted to visitors of the park during the Yugoslav era.
+The Sutjeska National Park monuments which will be explored in the following sections are the sites at Ljubin Grob, Donje Bare, Krekovi, Ozren Mountain, Dragoš Sedlo and Borovno.
+In addition to the two central monuments down in the Valley of Heroes (Dolina Heroja), which are the Sutjeska monument and the Spomen-Dom, these six sites reviewed here are the primary monument attractions which were promoted to visitors of the park during the Yugoslav-era.
 This is evidenced by examining a 1980s tourist map for Sutjeska National Park seen in Photo 1.
-For each monument site, their exact geographic location are indicated both in the above interactive map and the individual monument description section.
+For each monument site, their exact geographic locations are indicated both in the above interactive map and the individual monument description section.
 For more information about the park or accessing these sites (especially in regards to seasonal information), you can visit Sutjeska National Park's main visitors center, which is at Hotel Mladost in Tjentište village.
 You can also visit the Sutjeska National Park's official website.

 When visiting the Ljubin Grob mountain pass today, you will find a small memorial site dedicated to the Partisan fighters of this battle.
 The central element of the site is a ~5m tall abstract memorial sculpture built from concrete, which is positioned right at the apex of the pass looking down into Dobri Do valley.
 This monument was created in 1986 by sculptor Miodrag Živković.
 Despite its remote and inaccessible location, the sculpture sits in relatively good condition, although there is some damage from weathering and distress.
 The exact coordinates for this spomenik site are N43°22'36.2", E18°35'50.0".
 However, reaching the Ljubin Grob site is considerably difficult, due to its remoteness.
 The most straightforward way to reach Ljubin Grob is by following a 21km 4x4/biking/hiking trail from the valley floor that leads deep into the Zelengora Mountains and straight up Dobri Do valley.
 Though, keep in mind that is a difficult route, so it should only be done by those well prepared for the journey.
 Also, if you do make it up to Ljubin Grob, there are several interesting katun sites (sheepherder mountain huts) that you should check out if you are in that area.